dotnet/msbuild/documentation/specs/project-cache.md

  For a given project, `GetCacheResultAsync` will be invoked.
 The plugin can fingerprint the request and use that fingerprint to look up in its cache.
 If the cache entry exists, it can declare a cache hit.

 In the example above, if all inputs are the same as in the first build, we should end up with a fingerprint `F`.
 We look up in the metadata part of the cache (file `metadata/F`) and find that it exists.
 This means we have a cache hit.
-We can fetch that metadata `M` from the cache and find that is describes the output with path `O` and hash `H`.
+We can fetch that metadata `M` from the cache and find that it describes the output with path `O` and hash `H`.
 The plugin would then copy `content/H` to `O` and return the deserialized `BuildResult R` contained in `M` to MSBuild.

 If the inputs were not the same as in the first build, for example if a `Compile` item (a .cs file) changed, the fingerprint would be something else besides `F` and so would not have corresponding cache entries for it, indicating a cache miss.
 This will then go through the "cache add" scenario described above to populate the cache with the new fingerprint.